-The education of the population and workforce in the Port San Antonio Regional Center varies from the region overall.
-Of the area population aged 25 and older, 25% have less than a high school diploma (compared to 18% in the City and 15% in the MSA), and only 20% have an Associate's, Bachelor's, or Graduate/Professional degree (compared to 34% in the City and 36% in the MSA).
+The education of the population and workforce in the Port San Antonio Area Regional Center varies from the region overall.
+Of the area population aged 25 and older, 25% have less than a high school diploma (compared to 18% in the City and 15% in the MSA).
+The educational attainment of the area workforce is higher as 48 percent of area workers have an some college education or an associates, bachelors or advanced degree (compared to 20% of area residents)